Amy B. Solomon

 evaluated using observations

-over the ice-free Arctic Ocean. in press JGR-Atmos, 126(1), doi:10.1029/2020JD033904.
+over the ice-free Arctic Ocean.

-surface energy budget representations
+surface energy budget representations in regional climate

-models with observations.
 JGR Atmospheres, doi:10.1029/2019JD031783.

-- de Boer, G., and coauthors, 2019: Atmospheric observations made at
+- de Boer, G., and Coauthors, 2019: Atmospheric observations made at

 Oliktok Point, Alaska as part